Surge Protector vs Voltage Regulator A Comprehensive Comparison

 Limitations of Voltage Regulators

-While voltage regulators provide excellent protection and stability, they are not without limitations.
+While voltage regulators provide excellent protection and stability, they have limitations.
 Understanding these drawbacks helps you make an informed decision about their use.

 1. Higher Initial Cost